 TechLeaders

-TechLeaders C. Participants in this program will choose a single, in-depth, weeklong project focused on either cryopreservation or bioinformatics.
+TechLeaders C. Participants in this program will choose a single, in-depth, weeklong project focused on cryopreservation, bioinformatics, or data analytics.
 All levels of experience welcome!

 • Regenerative Medicine: The Bioinformatics Project - In this program, participants will focus on bioinformatics – the use of computer science to answer biological questions.
 Bioinformatics is a relatively new and growing discipline that uses computers and databases to answer biological and biomedical questions.
 Participants will explore how to do biochemistry with a computer, as well as learn about proteins, DNA, RNA and entire genomes.
 Part of a grant-funded workforce development initiative at UNH called NH CREATES, this program is offered at no cost to participants.
 All levels welcome!